jschultz299/ReinforcementLearning/OpenAiGym/README.md

 This project uses the [SuperMarioBros]([https://gym.openai.com/envs/CartPole-v1/](https://pypi.org/project/gym-super-mario-bros/)) environment wrapper.
 The goal of the project is the train the agent to learn how to play Super Mario Bros.
 The agent is rewarded if Mario reaches the flag.

+Mario has a number of actions he can take, which correspond to the input buttons on a ...

 To run the program:

 ```bash